Posts Tagged ‘Bristol’

 Among these tapes was the first ever recording made at SARM in 1972 by Richard o’Brien, writer of the Rocky Horror Show, in addition to rare tracks by artists such as Kimi and Ritz.

-‘Celebrate What?’
-St Pauls Carnival 1968, Bristol
+St. Pauls Carnival 1968, Bristol

-A documentary we transferred and created DVD access copies for its director recently.
+Celebrate What? is a documentary we transferred and created DVD access copies for its director recently.
 He only had a VHS copy of the 8mm original unfortunately but it’s still a great piece of history about St Pauls, the St Pauls Carnival and Bristol.

-Umatic transfer and video preservation of Bristol reggae band Black Roots
+U-matic transfer and video preservation of Bristol reggae band Black Roots

-2 u-matic video tapes were discovered of a Black Roots live performance in Bristol in the 1980′s.
+2 U-matic video tapes were discovered of a Black Roots live performance in Bristol in the 1980s.
 We were able to restore, digitise and make the umatic transfer of this recording as a high quality, uncompressed Quicktime file then encode and author a DVD for future release by Bristol Archive Records.

 Some information supplied by the label: